erSubhashThapa/100daysofcode/r1-log.md

 **Thoughts/Feelings:** Good day.
 Got some skeeter bites from coding outside.
 I feel a little overwhelmed when I see how good these other kata answers are.
 I'm going to review some of the top ones.

 **Link To Work:** [Dashie's Solution to Count the Digits](https://www.codewars.com/kata/566fc12495810954b1000030/solutions/javascript/me/best_practice)

+### R1D2 - 1/2/19
+Today I reviewed the other answered to the [Count the Digits](https://www.codewars.com/kata/566fc12495810954b1000030) kata.
+I tried it the way the top answer did it.
+Then I worked with the canvas API.
+Gonna try to make a Javascript program that draws using the canvas API.